 Missing and partial AS transcripts will primarily be detected and extended using third generation transcriptomic data, SLRseq and particularly PacBio and CaptureSeq.
-However, other data types are essential to ensure that coverage of unannoted exonic sequence is complete and accurate functional annotation of new transcripts possible.
+However, other data types are essential to ensure that coverage of unannoted exonic sequence is complete, and accurate functional annotation of new transcripts possible.
 While the high scoring regions identified during genome wide PhyloCSF analysis may not reveal a great number of missing protein-coding loci, there are many thousands of intronic, 5’ and 3’ proximal regions that are likely to represent a large number of conserved unannotated coding exons.
-Furthermore, in the absence of the preferable third generation transcriptomic data, we find that second generation RNA-seq, with its wider pool of cell-lines, tissues and developmental stages remains useful in identifying and annotating novel splicing features, particularly in combination with PhyloCSF, CAGE/RAMPAGE and polyAseq data.
-CAGE from the ENCODE(REF) and Fantom(REF) Consortia and RAMPAGE data define the position of the transcription start site.
+Furthermore, in the absence of the preferable third generation transcriptomic data, we find that second generation RNA-seq, with its wider pool of cell-lines, tissues and developmental stages remains useful in identifying and annotating novel splicing features, particularly in combination with PhyloCSF, CAGE/RAMPAGE, and polyAseq data.
+CAGE from the ENCODE(REF) and Fantom(REF) Consortia, and RAMPAGE data define the position of the transcription start site.
 PolyAseq data (REF) defines the polyA site i.e. the end of a transcript.
 Full-length transcripts combined with knowledge of transcript start sites (TSS) and transcript termination sites (TTS) give all the required information to make a determination of biotype, specifically certainty over the TSS allows the translation initiation site to be determined and identification of the TTS provides important context for the position of the stop codon and whether any post-transcriptional control (PTC) would be likely to trigger nonsense-mediate decay (NMD).

 One consequence of the addition of a great many more transcript models and the extension of all transcript models to full-length is that the definition of the GENCODE Basic set, which contains only full-length transcripts, will become redundant.
 In order to make the GENCODE geneset filterable for users we will annotate transcripts [could also annotate individual exons where the data is likely to be more reliable] to allow identification and ranking of those most likely to have functional potential.
 To do so we will integrate multiple datasets; transcriptomic and CAGE/polyAseq data to determine expression level (quantity of transcript) and rate of inclusion in transcripts of splicing features by tissue/cell type/developmental stage, Ribo-seq, targeted and shotgun MS datasets will be used to confirm translation, score of individual components of the APPRIS pipeline currently used to indicate principal isoform, cross-species sequence conservation and variation ‘load’ or tolerance relative to rest of gene [cf ExAC] can be used to identify transcripts that include regions under selection/constraint.